pankajrdbreak/aws/SG.md

 ## Python script to add inbound rules with differnt port and same IP to multiple security groups
-#### 1. I have multiple security groups to which I want to add two inbound rules with two IP,s & different ports.
+#### 1. I have multiple security groups to which I want to add two inbound rules with two IP's & different ports.
 #### 2. I will create csv which contains IP,Description,SG ID,Type tcp/udp,Port.
 #### 3. Script will run in for loop and add rule to every sg mention in csv.